 Once we start phonics lessons, we send home a sheet containing the sounds of the week so that parents know how we have taught it.
 It includes the sound (phoneme), how it is written (grapheme), words it is used in, a picture cue and a song.
 Revising these at home will help your child to develop their phoneme-grapheme recognition - important skills in reading and writing.

-Reading books can be changed on any day of the week.
+Reading books will be changed on Tuesdays and Fridays to allow them to be quarantined for a sufficient amount of time.
 Please put your reading book and reading record into the class box in the morning if you would like it to be changed.

 Click here for more information on reading.